 In the wise words of Larry Kim, conversion rate optimization is about more than just fiddling with button colours.
 You could be tempted to laugh but so many articles trudge on about button colours and shapes.
 I’ll admit, colours invoke emotion which invokes actions, but it’s a bit more complex than red making people hungry.

-It’s about understanding your brand, your business, your brand, your client, and using that knowledge to help them achieve what they want, which lets them carry you to SMART goals for your small business website.
+It’s about understanding your brand, your business, your brand, and your client, and using that knowledge to help them achieve what they want, which lets them carry you to SMART goals for your small business website.